 No job’s beneath you, and here’s why.
 Dr. King said, “If a man is called to be a street sweeper, he should sweep streets so well that all the hosts of heaven and earth pause to say, ‘Here lived a great street sweeper who did his job well.'”
 Start paying off credit card debt today with the free 7-StepCredit Card Debt Slasher here.

 Many today suffer from un- and under-employment.
 Though there are many who are begging for work, there are many who are working and give no respect to their job.
-Since so many today do not have the “dream job” they desperately think they want, they often despise their job, their boss and the people they work with.
-Due to this mindset many often close themselves off to the opportunity that job or task may teach.
+As so many today don’t have the dream job they desperately think they want, they often despise their job, their boss or the people they work with.

-Every job has value.
-It is adding to the overall product or service that is being delivered to a customer.
+It’s adding to the overall product or service that’s being delivered to a customer.
 You may not want to be the janitor, but without a clean establishment will many customers return?
-You may not enjoy having a smile on your face every day as customers complain, but good customer service skills are the foundation of many great companies today and when lacking customer service skills can cause a company to go bankrupt.
+You may not enjoy having a smile on your face every day as customers complain, but good customer service skills are the foundation of many great companies today and lacking customer service skills can cause a company to go bankrupt.

-As we grow Debt Free Guys with little income, for now, we continue to do what many would view as me-nial and administrative tasks.
+As we grow Debt Free Guys®, we continue to do tasks many would view as menial or administrative.
 We do data entry and reporting.
-We answer and respond to custom-er/reader emails and comments, some of which are complaints and corrections.
+We answer and respond to customer/reader emails and comments, some of which are complaints and corrections.
 We sift through more junk mail that should be legal.
-Mostly, we wake and start work before sunrise and work well past our bed-time for little financial return confident in knowing that our efforts will pay off soon.
+Mostly, we wake and start work before sunrise and work well past our bed-time confident in knowing that our efforts will pay off soon.
 Our ability to do all this and wake up early and stay up late to work, work, work was fostered by what many would consider crappy jobs.